flairNLP/flair/resources/docs/TUTORIAL_TAGGING.md

-# Tutorial
+# Tagging your Text - Tutorial

-Let's look into some core functionality to understand the library better.
+This is part 2 of the tutorial.
+It assumes that you're familiar with the [base types](/resources/docs/TUTORIAL_BASICS.md) of this library.
+Here, we show how to use our pre-trained models to tag your text.

 ## Tagging with Pre-Trained Models

-Now, lets use a pre-trained model for named entity recognition (NER).
+Let's use a pre-trained model for named entity recognition (NER).
 This model was trained over the English CoNLL-03 task and can recognize 4 different entity types.